thbe/docker-sls/README.md

 Example Sending of SRT in OBS:
 * In the setup menu under "Stream", select "Custom..."  leave the Key field blank.
-* Put the following url to send to your docker container: `srt://your.server.ip:10000?streamid=publish/stream/yourstreamname`
+* Put the following url to send to your docker container: `srt://your.server.ip:9710?streamid=publish/stream/yourstreamname`

 Example of Receiving of SRT in OBS:
 * Add a Media Source
-* Put the following url to receive: `srt://your.server.ip:10000?streamid=stream/live/yourstreamname`
+* Put the following url to receive: `srt://your.server.ip:9710?streamid=stream/live/yourstreamname`

+### Example usage

+You can find the blog article [virtual come together](https://thbe.org/posts/2020/11/29/Virtual_come_together.html) on my website that shows a real life usage example of SLS.

 ## Next steps

-The next release of this Docker image should have a persistent sls configuration.
+The next release of this Docker image should have a persistent sls configuration outside of the docker image.

-## Important notes

-The username for the web server is `root`/`password` unless you don't change the password with the environment variable as described in the [Environment variables](https://github.com/thbe/docker-sls#how-to-use-this-image) section.

 ## Update Docker image